Rituverma12/cbse-class12-2022-appearance-analysis/docs/03_integrity_summary.md

   - Drill-through option to inspect flagged rows by slicer selection.

+> All visuals now source from the unified Data Model, ensuring slicer consistency across dashboard panels.

 - Analytical Role:

+  - Quantifies integrity failures and isolates patterns via slicers.

-  - Provides a baseline credibility filter before anomaly and volatility analysis.
+  - Serves as a baseline credibility filter prior to anomaly and volatility analysis.

-  - Highlights structural patterns in integrity failures (e.g., concentrated missing data in specific school types).
+  - Ensures the dataset is audit-ready before profiling.

 ## Analytical Notes